 - Hammer (optional)

 For the first step in this Mason Jar light DIY, place the Mason Jar lid on a surface and put the light socket screw (this should come with the light) in the center of the lid with the smaller part sitting on top of the lid.
 Then trace around the outside of the socket screw.

 Now that you have a circle, you need to cut around it.
 This is the part that I totally came up with as a solution to cut around the circle.
 I didn’t have a special tool so I improvised and did it this way.
 Probably an easier way to do this would have been using a drill with a spade bit or a Forstner bit.

 I placed the lid on the Mason Jar and grabbed a nail and a hammer.
 Next, I started tapping holes around the circle on the line that I had traced.
-Try to make your holes close together so its easier in the end for the metal to pop out.
+Try to make your holes close together so it’s easier in the end for the metal to pop out.
 Here is what it looks like.

 Note: Be careful during this step not to cut yourself while removing the metal circle.
 It is very sharp.
 I may have learned this the hard way.